Outagamie County, Wisconsin Records

 It has been estimated that less than 50 percent of the vital records, for example, were prepared and submitted for permanent filing prior to 1907.
 Land deeds, probate, and court records generally begin in Wisconsin with the organization of the county.
 Prior to that date, check the County or Counties it was created from.
 Some counties formed from other counties transcribed their portion of property deeds to be kept with the new county deed records.
 Outagamie County was attached to Brown County for judicial purposes from 1851–52.
 Some early records may be found there.

 The following dates indicates what vital, land, probate, and court records are in Outagamie county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Outagamie County Register of Deeds has Birth Records from 1856, Marriage Records from 1852, Death Records from 1869 and Land Records from 1851.
 The purpose of the Register of Deeds is to provide official record keeping for Records or files land record documents authorized by law, such as deeds, mortgages, satisfactions, certified survey maps, plats and Federal Tax liens.
 Files and indexes Birth, Death and Marriage records, Military Discharges, and issues certified copies upon request.